sxaxmz/Smoker-Diary/README.md

                                                     UI design -> Days division in List view.
                                                                  Clear main activity data in a new day.

                                                         i)ArrayList -> CardView design, divided by days/date
-                                                         ii)Algo for counting days/date
-                                                         iii)JobService modification & test;
+                                                        ii)JobService modification & test

                                         /\ create an item for each day based on the MainActivity.days /\
                                         /\ the day's number will be added to local SQlite under COL4 /\
                                         /\ onClickListener for each day in the list will open the numOfCig /\
                                         /\ for that specific day (depending on COL4 value). /\

+										/\ create function that runs daily to create new listView item. /\
-										/\ initialize COL5 to contain the day name that will be displayed /\
+										/\ the new listView item will be named based on the day that /\
-										/\ in the list view as days division in daysView layout. /\
+										/\ it was created on.
+The new item will have a value to determine /\

-										/\ get the count for number of rows that have the same COL4 value /\
+										/\ the new position in the listView for the onClickListener. /\
-										/\ base that number to an int to create list of items in list view. /\